+For lotic species inhabiting Mediterranean climates, typical of California, the general seasonal pattern of wet winters and dry summers is predictable across years; however, individual water year types may vary from very dry to very wet, and are associated with differences in the magnitude and timing of precipitation and correlated shifts in water temperature.
+In rivers with natural flow regimes (Poff et al. 1997), predictable flow patterns, such as the spring snowmelt recession in the Sierra Nevada of California that creates a gradual decrease in discharge and increase in water temperature, provides distinct and reliable cues for reproduction in fish and amphibians, recruitment in riparian vegetation and diversity in benthic macroinvertebrates (Yarnell et al. 2010).
+Because these hydroclimatic conditions can vary from year to year, the timing of associated cues may also vary, and therefore lotic aquatic species reliant on suitable breeding conditions must exhibit some degree of plasticity in order to reproduce successfully.

+Environmental stressors can play important roles in a species life history.
+Factors such as seasonal temperature changes, desiccation, or changes in flow can affect selection pressure on physiological adaptations or life history traits.
+For example, high elevations in the Sierra Nevada may remain under snow for over seven months annually, and thus the Sierra Yellow-legged Frog (Rana sierrae) larvae may overwinter multiple years in order to maximize development before metamorphosis (Matthews and Pope 1999).
+In aquatic systems with unpredictable flow patterns, some species exhibit adaptations (either morphological or behavioral), which increase fitness and potential survival (Lytle and Poff 2004; Kupferberg et al. 2012).

 Studies have shown environmental cues like degree day (Neuheimer and Taggart 2007; Timm et al. 2007), day length (Saenz et al. 2006), hydroperiod (Laurila and Kujasalo 1999), water temperature and flow (Keefer et al. 2008) are important triggers for crucial phases in species development or life history.
 In naturally dynamic lotic systems like rivers, species must be plastic to successfully persist under seasonal and annual variability.
-For the river breeding Rana boylii (Foothill Yellow-legged Frog), we believe the most important environmental cues are gradual rates of receding flow and water temperature, which R. boylii have adapted to utilize as predictable signals of suitable periods for the initiation of egg deposition (oviposition).
+For the river breeding Rana boylii (Foothill Yellow-legged Frog), we hypothesize the most important environmental cues are gradual rates of receding flow and water temperature, which R. boylii have adapted to utilize as predictable signals of suitable periods for the initiation of egg deposition (oviposition).
 While previous data has shown cues such as water temperature and receding flow are important (Zweifel 1955; Kupferberg 1996; Lind et al. 1996; Kupferberg et al. 2012), we suggest that R. boylii have adapted a plastic response (breeding timing) to these environmental signals to ‘forecast’ life history periods critical to reproductive success.